-Call immediately (or go to the emergency room) if:
+Call immediately or go to the emergency room if:

-- Your child has increased pain, redness, warmth, or swelling. - Your child has a loss of feeling. - The injured ankle or foot looks pale, blue, or feels cold.
+- Your child has increased pain, redness, warmth, or swelling. - Your child has a loss of sensation. - The injured leg or foot looks pale, blue, or feels cold.

-\NOTE: This information is provided as a public educational service.
+NOTE: This information is provided as a public educational service.
 The information does not replace any of the instructions your physician gives you.
-If you have a medical emergency please call 911 or call the Hospital at (208) 529-6111.
+If you have a medical emergency please call the Hospital at (208) 529-6111.
 If you have questions about your child's care, please call Idaho Falls Pediatrics at (208) 522-4600.